NextSDS Logo

 Safety glasses with side shields Chemical goggles.
 [AS/NZS 1337.1, EN166 or national equivalent] Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.

 Type A Filter of sufficient capacity.
 (AS/NZS 1716 & 1715, EN 143:2000 & 149:2001, ANSI Z88 or national equivalent) Where the concentration of gas/particulates in the breathing zone, approaches or exceeds the "Exposure Standard" (or ES), respiratory protection is required.
 Degree of protection varies with both face-piece and Class of filter; the nature of protection varies with Type of filter.
-Required Minimum Protection Factor Half-Face Respirator Full-Face Respirator Powered Air Respirator up to 10 x ES A-AUS - A-PAPR-AUS / Class 1 up to 50 x ES - A-AUS / Class 1 - up to 100 x ES - A-2 A-PAPR-2 ^ ^ - Full-face A(All classes) = Organic vapours, B AUS or B1 = Acid gasses, B2 = Acid gas or hydrogen cyanide(HCN), B3 = Acid gas or hydrogen cyanide(HCN), E = Sulfur dioxide(SO2), G = Agricultural chemicals, K = Ammonia(NH3), Hg = Mercury, NO = Oxides of nitrogen, MB = Methyl bromide, AX = Low boiling point organic compounds(below 65 degC) Cartridge respirators should never be used for emergency ingress or in areas of unknown vapour concentrations or oxygen content.
+Required Minimum Protection Factor: up to 10 x ES (Half-Face Respirator: A-AUS, Powered Air Respirator: A-PAPR-AUS / Class 1); up to 50 x ES (Full-Face Respirator: A-AUS / Class 1); up to 100 x ES (Full-Face Respirator: A-2, Powered Air Respirator: A-PAPR-2 ^).
+Filter types: A(All classes) = Organic vapours, B AUS or B1 = Acid gasses, B2 = Acid gas or hydrogen cyanide(HCN), B3 = Acid gas or hydrogen cyanide(HCN), E = Sulfur dioxide(SO2), G = Agricultural chemicals, K = Ammonia(NH3), Hg = Mercury, NO = Oxides of nitrogen, MB = Methyl bromide, AX = Low boiling point organic compounds(below 65 degC).
+Cartridge respirators should never be used for emergency ingress or in areas of unknown vapour concentrations or oxygen content.
 The wearer must be warned to leave the contaminated area immediately on detecting any odours through the respirator.
 The odour may indicate that the mask is not functioning properly, that the vapour concentration is too high, or that the mask is not properly fitted.
 Because of these limitations, only restricted use of cartridge respirators is considered appropriate.
 Cartridge performance is affected by humidity.
 Cartridges should be changed after 2 hr of continuous use unless it is determined that the humidity is less than 75%, in which case, cartridges can be used for 4 hr.
-Used cartridges should be discarded daily, regardless of the length of time used
+Used cartridges should be discarded daily, regardless of the length of time used.

 Wear chemical protective gloves, e.g. PVC.
 Wear safety footwear or safety gumboots, e.g. Rubber.
 Overalls.
 P.V.C apron.
 Barrier cream.
 Skin cleansing cream.